Songbird (2020 film): Music

 In October 2020, Lorne Balfe confirmed to score the film.
 The soundtrack album was released on December 11, 2020, by Sony Classical.
 The song "Three Little Birds" by Bob Marley, was featured in the film's official trailer.
 The film's end title, "Kingdom" was released on the same day alongside the film.
 Performed and written by artist Roseanna (Røyale), who is former lead singer, Roseanna Brown of The Rua.
 Co-written and produced by Irish singer and producer Liam Geddes.

 Release

-In August 2020, STX Entertainment acquired distribution rights to the film.
+In August 2020, STX Entertainment acquired North American and UK distribution rights to the film.
 The film was released through premium VOD on December 11, 2020, and was planned to be released on a major streaming service provider in 2021.
 It became the fourth-most rented film on FandangoNow in its debut weekend.

 The trailer was released in October 2020, with a poor response from critics and audiences.
 Criticism was aimed towards the production and timing of release due to the COVID-19 pandemic, as well as romanticization of the topic, being compared unfavorably to Romeo and Juliet.